Zirias/dos2ansi/README.md

 * Optionally translates the pipe bar symbol to a broken bar, matching the appearance with most hardware fonts
-* Includes a test mode rendering an encoding table with the selected settings to verify appearance on your terminal
+* Includes a test mode rendering an encoding table with the selected settings and the color palette to verify appearance on your terminal

 ## Test mode